Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 DETAILING THE MODEL

 I use Microstation as a tool for detailing and illustrating a vessel's layout and structure.
 AutoCAD is more or less equivalent, and is by far the most common CAD program in use.
-And at long last, the newest version of AutoCAD 2012 is able to recognize NURBS... a feat that Microstation has been able to do since day one...!
+And at long last AutoCAD 2012 is finally able to recognize NURBS... a feat that Microstation has been capable of doing since day one...!

 DRAWING THE LAYOUT